 One of the biggest things I love about the Kodiak is that I can add AS MANY OTHER 12V BATTERIES to it as I want without hurting the system.
 Basically, every battery I add to the Kodiak is like adding one more Kodiak.
 So, if I add 1 extra battery it’s like having two Kodiaks, so I can now run my fridge and freezer on just the batteries for about 16-20 hours.
 If I add 10 batteries, it’s like having 10 Kodiaks and I can run my fridge and freezer for 80-100 hours on just the batteries.

 This is all possible because of the inverter and charge controller that are built into the Kodiak.
-It will automatically detect what kind of battery it is, charge and discharge it appropriately, and sync all the batteries so they charge and discharge at the same percentage.
+Inside the solar generator it will automatically detect what kind of battery it is, charge and discharge it appropriately, and sync all the batteries so they charge and discharge at the same percentage.

 The Yeti can add another Yeti to it or another lead acid battery but isn’t nearly as versatile as the Kodiak.
 And the Humless 1500 has NO capacity to add more batteries or other units to it.
 For those reasons, I don’t like either of those systems.
 I can’t plan on having sunshine every single day of the year, so I need to store as much energy as possible each day.

 Even on a cloudy day the BnD 100 panels will generate enough energy to charge the Kodiak.
 Some claim that you can’t get energy from the moon, but using the Predator 50 and the BnD 100 panels we have actually been receiving a charge with full panels out on a full moon.
-It wasn’t enough to actually charge anything up quickly at all but the charge light was definitely on and receiving power from the panels during a full moon and full panels out.
+It wasn’t enough to actually charge anything up quickly on the solar generator at all but the charge light was definitely on and receiving power from the panels during a full moon and full panels out.
 The BnD 100 and Predator 50 panels are monocrystalline which means they’ll charge off of any kind of light not just UV.